WASHINGTON (AP) - Sure, living in the White House has its perks. But a clothing allowance is not one of them.

 WASHINGTON (AP) — Sure, living in the White House has its perks.
 But a clothing allowance is not one of them.

-First ladies feel all sorts of pressure to project a fashionable look, and over the decades they've tried a range of cash-saving strategies to pull it off without going broke.
+First ladies feel all sorts of pressure to project a fashionable look, and over the decades they have tried a range of cash-saving strategies to pull it off without going broke.

 Seven frugal do's and don'ts that first ladies have tried over the years: